 Non-Surgical Treatment

-In many cases of Achilles tendinitis, there are nonsurgical options available that will provide adequate pain relief.
+Achilles tendinitis is almost always treated conventinally.
+There are many non-surgical options available that will provide adequate pain relief.
 Though, it may take a few months or so for symptoms to adequately subside.
-Even when intervention is early, the pain may last longer than three months.

 The mainstays of nonsurgical treatment will often include activity modification, anti-inflammatory pain medications, physical therapy exercises, and shoe wear modifications.
 Nonsurgical options often include:

-• Rest – The first way to reduce your pain is to decrease or completely stop the activities that make the pain worse for you.
+- Rest – The first way to reduce your pain is to decrease or completely stop the activities that make the pain worse for you.
 If you are regularly doing high-impact exercises, like running, you will need to switch to low-impact options or stop exercising completely.
-Your doctor may also give you an ankle brace or boot immobilization.
+In more severe chronic cases, your doctor may also give you an ankle brace or boot for complete immobilization.

-• Ice – Another option is to place ice on the area that is most painful.
+- Ice – Another option is to place ice on the area that is most painful.
 It is very helpful and can help as needed throughout the day.
 It can be done for up to 20 minutes at a time.
-A foam cup filled with water can often make a great reusable ice pack.

-• Non-Steroidal Anti-Inflammatory Drugs – Anti-inflammatory drugs such as naproxen and ibuprofen can help to reduce swelling and pain.
-This can help to decrease your pain enough to undergo physical therapy exercises.
+- Non-Steroidal Anti-Inflammatory Drugs – Over-the-counter anti-inflammatory drugs such as naproxen and ibuprofen can help to reduce swelling and pain.
+However, if this is not working, prescription strength medication may be a better option.

-• Physical Therapy – Physical therapy can be very helpful when it comes to treating Achilles tendinitis.
-Exercises such as calf stretches and heel drops can help you to treat your tendinitis.
+- Physical Therapy – Physical therapy can be very helpful when it comes to treating Achilles tendinitis.
+Exercises such as calf stretches and muscle strengthening can help you to treat your tendinitis.

-• Supportive Shoes and Orthotics – Some forms of Achilles tendinitis are often helped with certain shoes and orthotic devices.
-Shoes that are more open or softer at the back of the heel can help the tendon by reducing inflammation.
-Custom orthotics are a much better choice than store-bought inserts
+- Supportive Shoes and Orthotics – Achilles tendinitis is often helped with certain shoes and orthotic devices.
+Shoes that are more open or softer at the back of the heel can help the tendon by reducing local pressure.
+Shoes with a stable and supportive heel and sole are very important to reduce rear foot and heel stress.
+Custom foot orthotics are very helpful in biomechanical control of the foot which not only helps in the healing process, but also greatly reduces the risk of reoccurence.

 Surgical Treatment For Achilles Tendinitis

-When it comes to Achilles tendinitis and surgical treatment, it should only be considered if the pain doesn’t improve after six months.
-The surgery will depend on the location of the damage.
+When it comes to Achilles tendinitis and surgical treatment, it should only be considered if the pain doesn’t improve after extreme conservative care.
+The surgery will depend on the location and the extent of the damage.
 Types of surgical treatment include:

 Treat Your Achilles Tendinitis Pain Today in Our Lee's Summit Office